How to File LLC Taxes in Arizona? (A Complete Guide)

 If you hire employees in Arizona, you'll need to pay the following taxes:

-• Withholding Employment Taxes: Employees must fill out Arizona Form A-4, Arizona Withholding Percentage Election.
-If not, you automatically withhold payroll taxes at 2% of their wages until a percentage is elected and pay them to the Department of Revenue.
+• Withholding Employment Taxes: Employees fill out Arizona Form A-4, the Arizona Withholding Percentage Election.
+If they don't, you're required to automatically withhold payroll taxes at 2% of their wages until they elect a percentage — and remit those payments to the Department of Revenue.

-• Unemployment Insurance Taxes: This tax requirement is mandatory for all businesses and ranges from 0.08% to 20.93%, depending on the "reserve ratio" your business meets.
-Check your unemployment tax ratio rate on the Department of Economic Security's website.
+• Unemployment Insurance Taxes: This one is mandatory for all businesses.
+The rate ranges from 0.08% to 20.93%, depending on your "reserve ratio."
+Check your specific rate on the Department of Economic Security's website.

-• Workers' Compensation Taxes: All employers in Arizona must file for workers' compensation through an insurance policy from a company approved by the Arizona Department of Insurance.
-This policy benefits employees with job-related illnesses or injuries by providing medical benefits, temporary and permanent compensation, or even death benefits.
+• Workers' Compensation Taxes: Every Arizona employer must carry workers' compensation through an insurer approved by the Arizona Department of Insurance.
+It covers employees for job-related injuries or illnesses — including medical benefits, temporary or permanent compensation, and death benefits.

 4. Industry Taxes